osmosis-labs/assetlists/README.md

 This repository contains several types of files organized by chain:

 ### Input Files (Zone Configuration)
-These files are manually maintained and serve as input for automated generation:
+These files serve as input for automated generation:
-- **`osmosis.zone_assets.json`** - Configuration for assets to be listed on Osmosis Zone.
-Add new assets here.
+- **`osmosis.zone_assets.json`** - Configuration for assets on Osmosis Zone.
+Auto-populated by workflow for detected assets; manually edit for categories, verification, and overrides.
-- **`osmosis.zone_chains.json`** - Configuration for chains to be supported on Osmosis Zone.
-Includes RPC/REST endpoints, explorers, and chain-specific settings.
+- **`osmosis.zone_chains.json`** - Manual configuration for chains with custom RPC/REST endpoints, explorers, and chain-specific settings.
 - **`osmosis.zone_config.json`** - General configuration and settings for the zone.

 ### Generated Files